AIHEC Student Congress

 The American Indian Higher Education Consortium (AIHEC) is the collective spirit and unifying voice of the nation’s 37 tribal colleges and universities—a unique community of federally-recognized public institutions working to strengthen tribal nations and make a lasting difference in the lives of American Indians and Alaska Natives.
 Since 1972, AIHEC serves its network of member institutions through public policy, advocacy, research, and program initiatives to ensure strong tribal sovereignty through excellence in American Indian higher education.
 For more information about AIHEC or tribal colleges and universities, go to www.aihec.org.

-Alli Moran, an Indigenous liberal and a certificate in business and entrepreneurship major at IAIA, has been elected as the AIHEC Student Congress (ASC) president.
+Jamelyn Ebelacker, (Santa Clara Pueblo) a New Media Arts major, has been elected as the 2013-14 AIHEC Student Congress (ASC) vice-president.
 She serves as the liaison between the respective member institutions of the ASC and the AIHEC Board of Directors, and conducts business on behalf of the ASC Board of Trustees, under the guidance of and in consultation with the ASC Advisor.

 TBA – 2014 AIHEC Student Conference in Browning, MT

 For more information, contact Nocona Burgess, Activities Coordinator, 505-424-2339 or email@example.com.